dingyi222666/MyLuaApp/README.md

 # MyLuaApp
 ### 简介
-#### A Lua/Java IDE,can run lua and build lua to apk in android,
-but most feature not completed.
+#### A Lua/Java IDE,can run lua and build lua to apk in android,but most feature not completed.